What to do when a

 (212) 539-0500

-3. Retirement allowance
+3. Retirement Allowance

-a.
-Return the last check received
+Return the last check

-member’s death.
+to the member’s death.

-b.Send an original death
+Send an original death

 certificate to the Teachers’ Retirement System, which will begin

-procedures to notify the beneficiary (ies) if the retiree had selected
+procedures to notify the beneficiary(ies) if the retiree had selected

 an option when he/she retired.
+Send the information to the address

-address below:
+below:

-NYC Teachers’
+NYC Teachers’ Retirement

-Retirement System
+System

 55 Water Street